Football has become increasingly universal, meaning old stereotypes no longer hold.

-It’s no longer shocking to see regular attacking contributions being made by members of the backline and, with certain managers embracing attack, we are seeing full-backs effectively become auxiliary wingers.
+It’s no longer shocking to see defenders make regular attacking contributions.
+And with certain managers embracing attack, we are seeing full-backs effectively become auxiliary wingers.

-In fact, given their respective conversion from a forward role at Old Trafford, we choose to omit both Ashley Young and Antonio Valencia as they never exclusively played in defence throughout their careers.
+Meanwhile, given their respective conversion from a midfield or attacking positions at Old Trafford, we chose to omit both Ashley Young and Antonio Valencia as they never exclusively played in defence throughout their careers.

 Club(s): Sheffield Wednesday, Chelsea, Bradford, Southampton